emmajanedrews/base-template/about.md

 Kris Ogilvie
 {: .team-member}

-Kris is a lifetime Pacific Northwest resident, and loves helping others succeed through real estate. &nbsp;She is the Transaction Guru for Abode Base Real Estate, and is responsible for a lot of the magic that happens behind the scenes!
+<div class="team-bio">Kris is a lifetime Pacific Northwest resident, and loves helping others succeed through real estate. &nbsp;She is the Transaction Guru for Abode Base Real Estate, and is responsible for a lot of the magic that happens behind the scenes!</div>
-{: .team-member}